rcy1314/some-stars/README.md

 ## Python

-*   [OpenGenenerativeAI/GenossGPT](https://github.com/OpenGenenerativeAI/GenossGPT) - Replace OpenAI GPT with any LLMs in your app with one line.
-Common Inference API for all LLMs either Private or Public (Anthropic, Llama, GPT, Vertex, ...)
+*   [OpenGenerativeAI/GenossGPT](https://github.com/OpenGenerativeAI/GenossGPT) - One API for all LLMs either Private or Public (Anthropic, Llama V2, GPT 3.5/4, Vertex, GPT4ALL ...) 🌈🐂  Replace OpenAI GPT with any LLMs in your app with one line.

 *   [smallnew666/ChatGPT-Virtual-Live](https://github.com/smallnew666/ChatGPT-Virtual-Live) - ChatGPT虚拟主播、支持B站、抖音、视频号